Reverse Engineering

 • Hybrid video on the go, using my stills kit.
 G9.1 with stills lens or the Sirui.

-Ok, it is a known thing that RAW or LOG video will save your highlights at the expense of shadow noise or pushed ISO exposure levels.
+Ok, it is a known thing that RAW or LOG video can save your highlights at the expense of shadow noise or pushed ISO exposure levels.
 Standard profiles, including Flat or LOG-like profiles tend to have better noise control, can have other effects added like idynamic and be flattened in contrast as well to aide with recovery.

 Below is an underexposed file, bought back up.

-Lovely, and it handles well.
 The G9.1 still has some of the best stabilising around, especially the static mode.
 The 50mm is literally a handful, my limit I feel, but doable and after watching series three of Breeders last night, the “almost still” hand held look is about the same.
 The Hope 25mm was a no-brainer, the 50mm a more considered risk, but I am glad for it.
 The 35 felt safer, but to be honest, not powerful enough.
+There is also still room for the blazingly sharp and quite stable Vision 35 T1.05.

 Shot as seen with Standard profile, -5 contrast and idynamic on high, this file still defied shadow lifting, but is this how I would work?
 I have seen this style from Arri cams by choice, so if it fits……..

 With only the back of a 10” white balance checker panel for bounce of the window light this can be lifted and would be.
-We put a lot of stock in “worst case scenarios”, then pore over videos of how to avoid them, basically, just avoid them.
+We put a lot of stock in “worst case scenarios”, then pore over videos of how to avoid them.
+Basically, just avoid them.
 This is also without resorting to Cine-D, HLG, curves or the flatter Natural profile. (the tighter crop is due to the panel left of frame).

 In a controlled space, in the scenarios I would be using it, the G9, allowing for highlight and white balance control, which are key, can produce more than adequate second or even primary camera footage.